jayboogiebackup/REproxy/README.md

 ## Why this works

-hentaihaven.xxx protects its video player with a token exchange, but every step is plain server-side HTTP (no browser fingerprint required):
+protects its video player with a token exchange, but every step is plain server-side HTTP (no browser fingerprint required):

 1. `GET /watch/<slug>/episode-N/` -> HTML with a `player.php?data=<blob>` iframe